gyuujiru1212112/pet-care-tracker/proposal.md

 ## Objective and Key Features
-The project aims to create a Pet Care Tracker app for cat owners, allowing them to log daily activities and milestones like grooming, feeding, and veterinary visits in a private timeline format.
+The project aims to create a Pet Care Tracker app for cat owners, allowing them to log daily activities and milestones like grooming, feeding, and veterinary visits in a timeline format.

 The app will use **Next.js Full Stack** for responsiveness, along with **Tailwind CSS** and **shadcn/ui** for the user interface. **PostgreSQL** will serve as the database with **Prisma ORM**, and **DigitalOcean** will provide cloud storage for file management.